otroan/ip4e/ip4e.md

 The representation of an IPv4 address in AD#1 in the path list does not have to be in cleartext.
 E.g the ADGW could XOR the address with a secret key shared among all the ADGWs between the two domains.
 The only requirement is that any of the ADGWs on a domains edge can transform the address back to it's original form.
 For all other ADGWs the AD#1 address is a opaque 32-bit tag.

+### ADGW behaviour - header insertion

+In the case where an ADGW is connecting a RFC1918 domain to the global Internet, replacing a NAT.
+Hosts are unchanged, and send the packets to the ADGW, acting as a default router.

+The ADGW has an interface in the RFC1918 domain (AD-INT) and an interface in the global addressing domain (AD-EXT).
+When receiving a packet on the AD-INT interface, a recourd route extension header (RREH) is inserted in the packet and the original source address (from the RFC1918 domain) is added as the first entry in the RREH.
+The source address in the packet is then replaced with the ADGW's address on the interface connecting to AD-EXT.
+The packet is then forwarded normally using destination based forwarding using the destination address.

+When a packet is received in the other direction, on the interface connecting to the AD-EXT domain.
+The packet is destined to the ADGW's address on the AD-EXT interface.
+The packet contains a source routing header.
+The packet's destination address is rewritten with the address from the source routing header.

 Interactions with DNS
 ---------------------
 Something akin to the A6 object?